MansurTiyes/project_warszawa/README.md

 **LLM only when judgment is required.** Unit arithmetic, prerequisite graph construction, set differences, and invariant checking are all plain Python.
 The model decides *which* courses and *what order*; it never counts, and it is never trusted to confirm its own output is legal.

-**The validator is a gate, not a suggestion.** Five invariants — no duplicates, prerequisite ordering, all required courses present, sufficient total units, and an 18-unit semester cap — run on every generated plan.
+**The validator is a gate, not a suggestion.** Five invariants (no duplicates, prerequisite ordering, all required courses present, sufficient total units, and an 18-unit semester cap) run on every generated plan.
 All checks run in a single pass so multiple violations can be fixed per iteration.
 Hitting the iteration ceiling is not an error: the best-effort plan is returned with unresolved violations surfaced to the user as remarks, rather than failing or silently pretending to be valid.

 **The confirmation gate is split across two endpoints.** `/api/chat` *never* returns a plan; `/api/schedule/modify` *always* does.
 The endpoint alone determines what the UI renders, so the frontend never inspects a response body to decide — and no schedule change can happen without a distinct user action.